nutanix-japan/nai-llm/docs/iep/iep_pre_reqs.md

         pod/cuda-vector-add created
         ```

-12. Find the job and pod running the GPU workload

-     ```bash
-     kubectl get job,po
-     ```

-13. Check the logs of the pod to check if the GPU operations are successful
+11. Follow the logs to check if the GPU operations are successful

     === "Command"

         ```bash